Diptonil/raging-coffee/simplemultithreading/README.md

 ## The State Enumeration

-Within the Thread class, there is the State enumeration that has certain constants that give information about the supposed state of the thread on which the method getState() is called:
+Within the Thread class, there is the State enumeration that has certain constants that give information about the supposed state of the thread on which the method getState() is invoked:
 - Thread.State.BLOCKED: Thread that has suspended execution because it is waiting to acquire a lock.
 - Thread.State.NEW: Thread just created and not started.
 - Thread.State.RUNNABLE: Thread that is currently executing/ will execute upon gaining access to CPU.